 Fethiye’s Kelebekler Vadisi, or Butterfly Valley in English, is a remote beach only accessible by boat.
 Some say that it can also be reached on foot, but I wouldn’t recommend hiking unless you are an extremely experienced hiker as the trail is unmarked.

 Butterfly Valley is south of Oludeniz and is one of the region’s best-kept secrets.
-You can get there by taking the shuttle boat from Oludeniz Main Beach for 30 TL both ways – the boats depart from Oludeniz at 11 AM, 12:30, 2 and 3 PM, and return from Butterfly Valley at 1, 2:30 and 5 PM.
+You can get there by taking the shuttle boat from Oludeniz Main Beach – the boats usually depart from Oludeniz at 11 AM, 12:30, 2 and 3 PM, and return from Butterfly Valley at 1, 2:30 and 5 PM.

 To see Butterfly Valley from above, there is a rocky roadside lookout point where you can catch a bird’s eye view of Kelebekler Vadisi.
 You can only get there by rental car – it is not an official viewing platform area, so park carefully and watch your step!